databricks/terraform-databricks-sra/aws-gov/README.md

 - **AWS VPC Endpoints for S3, STS, and Kinesis**: Using AWS PrivateLink, a VPC endpoint connects a customer's VPC endpoint to AWS services without traversing public IP addresses.
 [S3, STS, and Kinesis endpoints](https://docs.databricks.com/administration-guide/cloud-configurations/aws/privatelink.html#step-5-add-vpc-endpoints-for-other-aws-services-recommended-but-optional) are best practices for enterprise Databricks deployments.
 Additional endpoints can be configured based on your use case (e.g., Amazon DynamoDB and AWS Glue).

 - **Back-end AWS PrivateLink Connectivity**: AWS PrivateLink provides a private network route from one AWS environment to another.
-[Back-end PrivateLink](https://docs.databricks.com/administration-guide/cloud-configurations/aws/privatelink.html#overview) is configured so communication between the customer's data plane and the Databricks control plane does not traverse public IP addresses.
+[Back-end PrivateLink](https://docs.databricks.com/administration-guide/cloud-configurations/aws/privatelink.html#overview) is configured so communication between the customer's classic compute plane and the Databricks control plane does not traverse public IP addresses.
 This is accomplished through Databricks-specific interface VPC endpoints.
 Front-end PrivateLink is also available for customers to keep user traffic over the AWS backbone, though front-end PrivateLink is not included in this Terraform template.

-- **Scoped-down IAM Policy for the Databricks cross-account role**: A [cross-account role](https://docs.databricks.com/administration-guide/account-api/iam-role.html) is needed for users, jobs, and other third-party tools to spin up Databricks clusters within the customer's data plane environment.
-This role can be scoped down to function only within the data plane's VPC, subnets, and security group.
+- **Scoped-down IAM Policy for the Databricks cross-account role**: A [cross-account role](https://docs.databricks.com/administration-guide/account-api/iam-role.html) is needed for users, jobs, and other third-party tools to spin up Databricks clusters within the customer's classic compute plane.
+This role can be scoped down to function only within the classic compute plane's VPC, subnets, and security group.

 - **AWS KMS Keys**: Three AWS KMS keys are created to support the following functionalities:
     - [Workspace Storage](https://docs.databricks.com/en/security/keys/customer-managed-keys.html#customer-managed-keys-for-workspace-storage)